 The equipment required is relatively basic and inexpensive.
 As opposed to the costs of buying multiple squat racks, machines, and weight sets, this equipment is simple and can be affordable.

 Gymnastics rings are the end all be all of calisthenics exercises.
 With their versatility, your members can achieve a wide range of workouts using rings.
-They can even replace the use of parallettes because of their ability to change in height.
+Additionally, they can even replace the use of parallettes because of their ability to change in height.

 Resistance bands are an absolute must for gyms of any kind.
 Regarding bodyweight, these are the best tools for adding difficulty and challenge in any plane of motion.
-They are also helpful to keep around to assist members who have not quite worked up to a regular pull up.
+Further, they are also helpful to keep around to assist members who have not quite worked up to a regular pull-up.

 Plyo boxes are great to have to throw a bit of change into the other calisthenics workouts.
 Of course, plyometrics and calisthenics are not the same, but they exist for the same goal of using only your body to increase specific skills.
-Calisthenics lays the basis for the powerful moves completed in plyometrics like jumps and other high energy movements.
+Importantly, calisthenics lays the basis for the powerful moves completed in plyometrics like jumps and other high-energy movements.

 Power towers are the cheapest all-around tool to equip calisthenics gyms with.
-There are over a dozen different exercises a person can do on a power tower.
+Additionally, there are over a dozen different exercises a person can do on a power tower.
 With certain towers, you can add attachments for things like battle ropes and suspension kits.

 Stall bars can make for a versatile piece of calisthenics equipment that caters to a wide range of different exercises.
-These exercises are similar to ones that a person can complete on a power tower.
-However, this is an adjustable piece of equipment to work for many different heights and resistance building.
+Additionally, these exercises are similar to ones that a person can complete on a power tower.
+However, this is an adjustable piece of equipment to work for many different heights and resistance buildings.

 It’s good to have some weights handy to include compound exercises in your member’s workout routines.
-Ideal weights are vests and ankle weights because they are minimal but add just enough resistance for those heavy-hitting clients.
+Specifically, ideal weights are vests and ankle weights because they are minimal but add just enough resistance for those heavy-hitting clients.

 Pull Up and Monkey Bars

 Additionally, monkey bars make for another important calisthenics tool!
-These are great for core strength and grip strength.
+For instance, these are great for core strength and grip strength.
 You can find multi-functional sets with monkey bars and places for needed attachments from Rogue.
 Sets like the one below are the best value for their versatility.
 Thus, if you want to house some weights, then you can attach racks to hold plates and bars.
-With this, you can attach multiple dip bars, pull up bars, bench and squat racks, and more.
+With this, you can attach multiple dip bars, pull-up bars, bench and squat racks, and more.

-Certifications for calisthenics are few and far between, but here are a few to consider when thinking about the standards you want yourself and your trainers to follow.
-Some certifications are not as comprehensive as others in terms of their coverage of diet and anatomy.
+Certifications for calisthenics are few and far between.
+However, here are a few to consider when thinking about the standards you want yourself and your trainers to follow.
+Additionally, some certifications are not as comprehensive as others in terms of their coverage of diet and anatomy.

-- In previous blogs, we have covered the importance and difference in specific certifications like the ACE certification.
-The ACE certification covers everything you need to know about calisthenics as well as all other knowledge you need to become a certified personal trainer.
-This globally recognized certification makes for a standard of excellence among trainers you wish to hire for your gym.
+- In previous blogs, we have covered the importance and difference in specific certifications like the ISSA certification.
+ISSA certifications can cover everything you need to know about calisthenics, as well as all other knowledge you need to become a certified personal trainer.
+Additionally, this globally recognized certification makes for a standard of excellence among trainers you wish to hire for your gym.

 - The World Street Workout and Calisthenics Federation (WSWCF) offers online certifications for individual trainers or gym and park specializations.
 As a gym owner, it’s important to consider the gym and park certification.
 This certification is created by seasoned professionals to ensure the safe use of equipment and form for calisthenics exercises.
-This is the only certification that is administered by the authority of street workout as a sport.
-It is well-revered for being developed by leading practitioners, but not globally recognized.
+Additionally, this is the only certification that is administered by the authority of street workout as a sport.
+Finally, it is well-revered for being developed by leading practitioners but is not globally recognized.

 - Calisthenics UK is the leading administer of calisthenics certifications in the UK.
 It’s taught by some well-known professionals in the field and is great for getting familiar with all things calisthenics.

 - Certifications from Calisthenics Certifications come in three tiers.
 Level one is the foundations and level three is esteemed as mastery of calisthenics.
 The only downside to this certifying body is it exclusively covers exercises and nothing else.
-With other certifications like ACE, you will ensure that your trainers are well rounded and extremely knowledgable on all things physical fitness.
+With other certifications like ACE, you will ensure that your trainers are well-rounded and extremely knowledgeable on all things physical fitness.